Expensify/App/PR_REVIEW_GUIDELINES.md

-# PR review checklist
+# PR review guidelines

-This document lists specific checks that should be done when reviewing a PR.
-This means these items should be checked by:
-1. Every contributor submitting a Pull Request
-2. Every C+ (Contributor Plus) team member reviewing a PR
-3. Every Expensify employee submitting / reviewing a PR
+This document lists specific guidelines for all PR reviews and aims to clarify items in the PR template checklist.

 # Check PR template